ZH General Construction

 Construction of the Vertical Forest’s apartments

 PERI Basiano provided a customised formwork and scaffolding concept for building the towers.
 The concept included a rail climbing system (RCS), PERI UP scaffold system and SKYDECK panel slab formwork.
-The concept was helpful in building the unique design of the towers, and in meeting the tight construction schedule.
+The concept was helpful in building the unique design of the towers and in meeting the tight construction schedule.

-The irregular arrangement of the balconies required distribution of loads across the height of the tower.
+The irregular arrangement of the balconies required the distribution of loads across the height of the tower.
 Shoring towers based on the PERI UP scaffold system were used to address the problem.

 RCS technology was used to construct the intermediate floors and landing platforms of the towers.